 DataRetrievalStreamstream.
 Therefore, let's join this stream and table to do this comparison and extract the required events.

 The data extracted needs to be directed to an output stream.
 Therefore, let's add an output stream named

 Now let's select the information to be inserted into the

-The completed query looks as follows.
+The partially completed Siddhi application now looks as follows.